Battlefield 2042 review in progress: so far, so disappointing

 Every operator in the game has their own ability, but most are unremarkable.
 One character has a big shield – and currently in the build we were playing a completely broken hitbox making him impervious to everything but high explosives – for pushing up close, another has a little medical gun that can heal people at range.
 Elsewhere, characters can put down turrets or build deployable cover.
 Was this what we lost a class system for?
 It feels unnatural, like Battlefield itself is trying to throw off the hero shooter cloak EA has thrown over it.

 The heroes seem to be added for the benefit of the new headline mode, Hazard Zone, takes ideas from Escape From Tarkov but oversimplifies it, making the situation so complicated as to make it an exercise in frustration.
-You’ll queue up with four people and then buy a loadout with credits, before dropping in to a repurposed multiplayer map to try and hunt down data drives against several other
+You’ll queue up with four people and then buy a loadout with credits, before dropping in to a repurposed multiplayer map to try and hunt down data drives against several other squads, while AI provide a tiny speed bump for your plans.

 Get these into one of the helicopters that hovers around the map, and you’ll extract and get a bunch of credits and a refund for the items you took in.
 Die… which is pretty likely, based on the experiences we’ve had with it so far, and you lose everything.